 Best HTC Phones Android Central 2021

-HTC isn't the heavy hitter in the smartphone space that it used to be; in fact, the company hasn't released a consumer-facing phone since 2018.
-However, its existing lineup is still worth looking into, especially now that each phone is available for a fraction of its original price.
-Here are the best ones you can grab right now.
+HTC just isn't the heavy hitter in the mobile space that it used to be.
+Despite once making some of the best Android phones around, the company hasn't made much noise in recent years.
+However, its existing lineup is still worth looking into, especially now that many of its phones are available at a fraction of their original prices.
+Here are the best HTC phones you can grab right now.

-The U12+ takes after its predecessor the 11+ with a 6-inch, 18:9 LCD panel, a rear-mounted fingerprint sensor, a whopping 3500mAh battery, and Android 9 Pie running Sense UI.
+The U12+ takes after its predecessor, the 11+, with a 6-inch, 18:9 LCD panel, a rear-mounted fingerprint sensor, a 3500mAh battery, and HTC's Sense UI software.
 It features dual cameras, one wide and one telephoto, along with Digital Buttons that replicate true power and volume buttons with haptic vibrations, and comes in three striking color options.

-Despite being nearly three years old, the HTC U11 is still a solid phone with respectable specs like a Snapdragon 835, 4GB of RAM, 64GB of storage, and a 5.5-inch display.
+Despite being nearly four years old, the HTC U11 is still a solid phone with respectable specs like a Snapdragon 835, 4GB of RAM, 64GB of storage, and a 5.5-inch display.
 The U11 was also the first phone to feature Edge Sense, which detects squeezes along the phone's sides to launch various apps like Google Assistant or the camera.
-While it originally launched with Android 7.1, the U11 now runs Android 9 Pie.
+While it originally launched with Android 7.1, the U11 was eventually updated to Android 9 Pie.